MarcioMed07/Quotomizer/URD.md

 ##### 2.6.
 Error Handling

-- [ ] In case the API request fails, the app should display a user-friendly error message.
+- [x] In case the API request fails, the app should display a user-friendly error message.

 ##### 2.7.
 Favorites

 - [ ] Users can mark quotes as favorites.
 - [ ] Favorite quotes should be saved locally using browser storage.

+#### 2.8 Translation
+- [ ] Users can choose from a list of languages and the ui should reflect this choice, by default use the browser's language
+- [ ] Quotes should be translated to the selected language

 #### 3. User Interaction